San Jose State Spartans football: Hawai'i

 In 1941, the San Jose State Spartans football team served unexpectedly with the Honolulu Police Department during World War II.
 The team had just arrived in Hawaii to play a series of postseason bowl games against the Hawaii Rainbow Warriors and the Willamette University Bearcats when the U.S. Navy base at Pearl Harbor was attacked on December 7, 1941.
 The team was stranded on the islands for a number of weeks following the attack, and players were employed by the local police department to help improve island defenses against a possible Japanese amphibious assault and as guards for military bases on the island.

-As of 2022, the series is tied at 22–22–1.
+As of 2025, the Spartans have won 5 in a row in the series and lead the series 24-22–1.